zearibrahim/zscraper/README.md

 # zscraper

-Node.js module to manually scrape Zoom participant data using [Puppeteer](https://github.com/puppeteer/puppeteer).
+Node.js module to scrape Zoom participant data manually using [Puppeteer](https://github.com/puppeteer/puppeteer).

 ## Notes

-This module visits the [Zoom reporting pages](https://zoom.us/account/my/report) for your organisation.
-Authentication is handled manually and requires users to approve the login attempt through an authenticator when running on CLI.
+This module scrapes Zoom conference participant data by visiting the [reporting pages](https://zoom.us/account/my/report) for your organisation.
+Authentication is handled manually and requires users to approve the login attempt through a pre-configured authenticator app.

 This module maybe useful for users when:
 * They cannot configure or use the Zoom API,